 These programmable thermostats were chosen based on the abovementioned considerations in addition to overall quality and price.
 Check out some of the top-rated options on the market here.

-For users who want to control a thermostat from the comfort of the couch, the ecobee SmartThermostat with Voice Control is an option that fits the bill.
+For users who want to control a thermostat from the comfort of the couch, the ecobee is an option that fits the bill.
 It works with Amazon Alexa to manage temperature schedules based on daily activity and includes a sensor that can be placed in any room to wirelessly connect to the thermostat and provide a balanced temperature throughout the home.

-The elegant design and vivid digital display of the Orbit Clear Comfort Programmable Thermostat give any room a modern feel.
+The elegant design and vivid digital display of Orbit’s programmable thermostat give any room a modern feel.
 Its 7-day programmability allows users to set four programming periods for each day of the week, optimizing the temperature setting for maximum energy savings.

 An early-start mode begins to increase or decrease the temperature to the desired setting before users arrive home.
 Those with standard 9-to-5 schedules can use the “copy” feature to program a single day and then copy the schedule to any other day instead of having to set each one individually.